Zurich Protocols: Suspension of the ratification process

 On 12 January 2010, the Protocols were sent to the Constitutional Court of Armenia in order to have their constitutionality be approved.
 Although finding the Protocols in conformity with the Constitution of Armenia, the Constitutional Court made references to the preamble of the protocols, in particular to three main issues.
-Firstly, the Court stated that Armenia will proceed its effort to seek worldwide recognition of the Armenian genocide.
+Firstly, the Court stated that Armenia will proceed with its effort to seek worldwide recognition of the Armenian genocide.
 Secondly, it rejected any link between the new agreement with Turkey and the Nagorno-Karabakh issue.
 Thirdly and most vitally, it stated that the implementation of the protocols did not imply Armenia's official recognition of the existing Turkish-Armenian border established by the 1921 Treaty of Kars.
 By doing so, the Constitutional Court rejected one of the main premises of the protocols, i.e. "the mutual recognition of the existing border between the two countries as defined by relevant treaties of international law".
 Soon after, the Turkish Foreign Ministry released a statement describing the Court's decision as containing "preconditions and restrictive provisions which impair the letter and spirit of the protocols.”
 Turkish Foreign Minister Ahmet Davutoğlu expressed his displeasure and maintained that the Court effectively revised the protocols and created a new legal situation.

-Armenians worldwide protested against the deal because of the controversial concessions that the Armenian leadership was preparing to make, most notably in regards to the Armenian genocide and the Turkish-Armenian border.
+Armenians worldwide protested against the deal because of the controversial concessions that the Armenian leadership was preparing to make, most notably in regard to the Armenian genocide and the Turkish-Armenian border.
 Eventually, the Armenian ruling coalition decided to address the president with a request to suspend the ratification process after Turkish Prime Minister Erdogan announced multiple times that the Turkish ratification depended on a peace deal in Nagorno-Karabakh conflict.
 Their statement on 22 April 2010 said:

-On the same day President Sargsyan suspended the ratification process while announcing that Armenia is not suspending the process of normalisation of relationships with Turkey as a whole.
+On the same day, President Sargsyan suspended the ratification process while announcing that Armenia is not suspending the process of normalisation of relationships with Turkey as a whole.

 On 1 March 2018 Armenia's Security Council formally annulled the long-dormant protocols.